CodeHarborHub/codeharborhub.github.io/docs/html/images/image-attributes.md

 sidebar_label: Image Attributes
 sidebar_position: 2
 tags: [html, web-development, image-attributes, images]
+description: In this tutorial, you will learn about image attributes in HTML.
+Image attributes define the appearance, behavior, and alignment of images on web pages.
 ---

 In HTML, images are inserted using the `<img>` tag, which is a self-closing tag.
 The `<img>` tag has several attributes that control the display and behavior of the image.
 Here's a theoretical overview, along with an example and its potential output: